Marine engineering: UUV autonomy and networks

 The use of unmanned underwater vehicles (UUVs) stands to benefit from the use of autonomous algorithms and networking.
 Marine engineers aim to learn how advancements in autonomy and networking can be used to enhance existing UUV technologies and facilitate the development of more capable underwater vehicles.

 Petroleum Engineering

 A knowledge of marine engineering proves useful in the field of petroleum engineering, as hydrodynamics and seabed integration serve as key elements in the design and maintenance of offshore oil platforms.

+Marine construction

+Marine construction is the process of building structures in or adjacent to large bodies of water, usually the sea.
+These structures can be built for a variety of purposes, including transportation, energy production, and recreation.
+Marine construction can involve the use of a variety of building materials, predominantly steel and concrete.
+Some examples of marine structures include ships, offshore platforms, moorings, pipelines, cables, wharves, bridges, tunnels, breakwaters and docks.